raygesualdo/raygesualdo.com/content/posts/301-redirects-with-nextjs.md

 With that, the 301 redirects are all set up.
 This code is running in production for us beautifully.
 Hope the walkthrough was helpful!

-NOTE: The 3blades website is entirely open-sourced, so you can check out the [source code](https://github.com/3Blades/www-site).
+*UPDATED*: The 3Blades website repo has been set as closed source.
+Consequently, the link to the repo was removed from the article.